Savanna-Healing/love-bug/README.md

-# love-bug
+# Love Bug
-A little creature that walks on your webpage
+A little creature that walks on your webpage.